Rolling admissions application deadlines:

 Applicants to the program must be in the last semester of undergraduate study or hold a bachelor's degree in biology, chemistry or related science from an accredited college or university.
 Applicants with business or law degrees will also be considered.
 Special consideration is given to applicants with work experience.
 Students can be admitted for full-time or part-time studies.
 The program admissions committee makes all admission recommendations on a case-by-case basis.
 The Dean of the Graduate School makes all final decisions.

-The online application system allows for the electronic submission of the application form and supporting application documents, such as the personal statement and résumé, as well as two letters of recommendation.
+The online application system allows for the electronic submission of the application form and supporting application documents, such as the academic statement of purpose and résumé, as well as two letters of recommendation.
 Apply using our online application:

 Department - Biochemistry and Molecular Biology / Biotechnology